LMWB/STM32-Bootloader/README.md

 todo

 ## Firmware-Update OTA
 Firmware Update over the air combines all the features discused so far.
-The binaries have to be transmitted throught e.g. wifi and stored the the flash.
+The binaries have to be transmitted throught e.g. wifi and stored in the flash.
 After, the device has to force reboot and bootloader does its job.